animatedrice/DefinitelyNotASecretMod/README.md

    * [SAAT](https://www.nexusmods.com/stardewvalley/mods/10747)
 2. Install [this mod](https://github.com/animatedrice/DefinitelyNotASecretMod/releases/download/v.1.0.1/PjStardewMod.zip)
 3. Run the game using SMAPI.

->[!CAUTION]
-> * Highly recommended to start a new save file
-> * For the optimal experience remove Stardew Expanded and other mods that alter dialogue while playing this mod!

 ## Future updates
 - [ ] Migration to 1.6